 (Note: This is a little trick because every new student that is brought to a group session becomes another potential long-term client.)

-What do you tutor for money?
+What subject do you tutor for money as a student?

 My buddy tutors three different accounting classes: Intro, intermediate, and advanced accounting.

 Accounting isn’t exactly the most exciting topic to tutor or learn.
-But if you master your challenging accounting (or whatever the difficult courses are in your program) then your new found knowledge can make you some solid income from freelance tutoring.
+But if you master your challenging accounting course (or whatever the difficult courses are in your program) then your new found knowledge can make you some solid income from freelance tutoring.

 Because odds are in your favor that other students will be challenged by the same courses.
 Every program has extremely challenging courses.
 If you excel in them, you may have a gold mine under your belt.